BlakeRain/blakerain.com/content/weeknotes/2026-W32/index.md

-Doctorow does present a compelling case that companies are very keen to ensure that we are kept entirely in the dark about their pricing strategies, and how that pricing might be varied depending on who is looking to but the company's products.
+Doctorow does present a compelling case that companies are very keen to ensure that we are kept entirely in the dark about their pricing strategies, and how that pricing might be varied depending on who is looking to buy the company's products.
 I'd grant that he's not wrong here.

 Next he goes on state that this presents a significant obstacle to agentic AI (pp 186):